influxdata/docs-v2/content/influxdb/cloud/reference/internals/security.md

 In the InfluxDB Cloud multi-tenant platform, access controls ensure that only valid authenticated and authorized requests access your account data.
 Access control includes:

-- A unique organization ID is assigned to an account when the account is created.
+- A unique organization ID assigned to an account when the account is created.
   All internal Cloud services require this organization ID to authenticate entities before accessing or operating on data.
 - All external requests must be authorized with a valid token or session.
-  This is enforced by every InfluxDB Cloud service, from individual API calls to UI interactions.
+  Every InfluxDB Cloud service, from individual API calls to user interface (UI) interactions, enforce this policy.

 ## Data integrity

 A dedicated internal service ensures data integrity by periodically creating, recording, and writing test data into test buckets.
-The service then periodically executes queries to ensure the data hasn't been lost or corrupted.
+The service periodically executes queries to ensure the data hasn't been lost or corrupted.
-A separate instance of this service lives within each cluster.
+A separate instance of this service lives within each InfluxDB Cloud cluster.
 Additionally, the service creates out-of-band backups in [line protocol](/influxdb/cloud/reference/syntax/line-protocol/), and ensures the backup data matches the data on disk.